 - Draw on your understanding of a broad range of blockchain use cases, including insurance, finance, and retail.

-The skill level of this learning path is beginner to intermediate.
+The skill level of this series is beginner to intermediate.

 Estimated time to complete

-Depending on your level of expertise, it should take you about 12 hours to complete all of the modules in this learning path:
+Depending on your level of expertise, it should take you about 12 hours to complete all of the modules in this series:

 - Blockchain fundamentals — 3 hours